How Prepared Are Directors for the Challenges of the Nonprofit Culture?

 Strategic plans need to be reevaluated as they are implemented.
 Left routinely attended only at year’s end, a nonprofit board’s long-range plans can quickly grow old during implementation.
 Following are four potential changes that nonprofit boards and managers can use to consider stress testing practice changes: The changes require those responsible to move: (more…)

-Time-Compressed Non Profit Directors – Recruit & Retain Them!
+Time-Compressed Non Profit Board members – Recruit & Retain Them!

 By: Eugene Fram

 Every nonprofit board has had the experience of having board positions open and being unable to fill them with highly qualified people.
 The usual response from qualified candidates is that they are too busy to be accept a board position.
 However, the real reasons, never voiced, if speaking privately, are that they perceive the nonprofit decision process to be too slow, board agendas loaded with minutiae, presentations that take up more time than they should, unfocused discussion, etc. (more…)

 Gene Takagi, noted San Francisco attorney, who specializes in nonprofit organizations published an article listing 12 reasons for resigning from a nonprofit board.
 It is worth reading. (http://bit.ly1r2M5Hi)

 Nonprofit directors often become impatient with the slow pace of progress toward positive change.
 Here are some actions that may change the situation, improve service to clients and prepare the organization for any long-term mission disruptions. (more…)